 The Police and Crime Plan recognises the importance of partnership working between the Chief Constable and the Commissioner to develop the future direction of policing policy and strategy that takes account of public priorities.
-An Executive Board structure comprising the Commissioner, Chief Constable, Chief Executive and the Commissioner's Chief Finance Officer supports joint working and facilitates the arrangements for accountability and performance monitoring.
+A Collaborative Board structure comprising the Deputy Chief Constable, Assistant Chief Constable, Commissioner's Chief Executive and Deputy Chief Executive and the Joint Chief Finance Officer supports joint working and facilitates the arrangements for accountability and performance monitoring.
 The board provides a mechanism through which the Chief Constable provides briefings on matters or investigations over which the PCC may need to provide public assurance.

 The Constabulary's Change Programme is critical to the delivery of an effective policing service at a time of scarce resource.
-All changes proposals are developed in accordance with principles set out in the Constabulary Change Management policy, which includes comprehensive consultation with all stakeholders and scrutiny through the Force Strategic Delivery Board.
+All changes proposals are developed in accordance with principles set out in the Constabulary Change Management policy, which includes comprehensive consultation with all stakeholders and scrutiny through the Vision 2025 thematic boards.
 All changes are subject to post implementation review.